souramoo/NetworkGhost/README.md

 Install the apk file!

 ## How do I use it?
+Open up the app, flip the spoof switch.
+You will be asked to okay an update to /system files to allow this to work.

-Open up the app, hit the toggle button to change "User-set" to "randomise" and hit "update".
+Hit the toggle button to change "User-set" to "randomise" and hit "update".
 Verify the mac has really been changed to what the app says by opening up a terminal and running:
 ```
 adb shell ip addr
 ```